8. Flow of execution

 ## [1] 90

-A frequent scenario involves reading a very large CSV, JSON, or XML file only by thousands of lines/records at a time, parsing and cleansing them, and exporting them to SQL databases (which we will exercise in Chapter 12).
+Many functions support reading from/writing to already established connections of different types, e.g., file, gzfile, textConnection, batch by batch.
+A common scenario involves reading a very large CSV, JSON, or XML file only by thousands of lines/records at a time, parsing and cleansing them, and exporting them to SQL databases (which we will exercise in Chapter 12).

 8.4.
-Exercises#
+Exercises

 From now on, we must stay alert.
 Many, if not all, of the undermentioned tasks, can still be implemented without the explicit use of the R loops but based only on the operations covered in the previous chapters.
 If this is the case, try composing both the looped and loop-free versions.
 Use proc.time to compare their run times[3].